MLuckman/AnnotationProjectPULSAR/PULSARannotationDirections.md

 *We also have a list of over 100 aspects in this [file](Aspect_Categories_with_Natural_Language_Interpretation.csv).
 When in doubt you can search this file to see if a phrase or something close comes up.
 If it does, then this should be an aspect.* As one example, `excessive force` is an aspect in this file.

 - *Judgment of protection or violation of an aspect of human rights*: These reports provide information about whether a country, in a given year, has protected or violated specific types of rights; and provides information and events related to those claims.
 A judgment tells us either directly or indirectly whether a right has been violated protected, or possibly that there is no information about this.
 One way to think about whether a phrase is an aspect of human rights or a judgment on an aspect is to think about whether you could attach multiple different judgments to that expression.
 For example, in the phrase: `Security forces committed widespread torture`, the aspect is torture, a form of physical integrity right.
 We could imagine another sentence that stated, `There were no reports that the Security forces used torture`, same aspect, different judgment.
-Judgments are often verbs, adverbs or adjectives.
+Judgments are often in verbs, adverbs or adjectives.

 - *Perpetrator*: These are the people or groups, often proper nouns, who have been the actors in the judged actions.
 Perpetrators usually are identified in these documents as having done negative things, but that is not always the case.
 A group can perpetrate a peace agreement, for example.
 Note that perpetrators can be `The Constitution` or `laws` in some instances; such as `The Constitution prohibited censorship`.
 In this example the `Constitution` is the perpetrator as it is acting; the aspect is `censorship`; and the judgment is `prohibited`.